webfactorybulgaria/shop/README.md

 ## Users ##

+In config/auth.php
-In auth.php change the user model to TypiCMS\Modules\Shop\Shells\Models\User::class
+* change the user model to TypiCMS\Modules\Shop\Shells\Models\User::class
+* you can set skip_activation to true

 # Frontend